 The person who cut me off in traffic might be late to pick up a child.
 Or maybe someone makes a mistake at work because they are dealing with the death of a loved one.
 None of us is perfect and we all make mistakes.
 I think it’s much healthier to consider what mitigating factors might cause someone to fall short of my expectations before I become angry.

 Psalm 37:8 tells us that anger isn’t healthy.

 Refrain from anger, and forsake wrath.

-There is enough negativity in the world that we don’t need to nourish it in our souls.
-For the sake of our relationships and the sake of our own spiritual well being, we have to accept the fact that there’s simply no time to be angry.
+There’s enough negativity in the world.
+We don’t need to nourish it in our souls.
+For the sake of our relationships and the sake of our own spiritual well-being, we have to accept the fact that anger isn’t a great option.